deepansh27/DataStructures-Algo/README.md

-# The following repo contains basic codes for my CS570 class
+# The following repo contains basic datastructures and algoritms codes..!!